 New or remanufactured, how alternators work is the same.
 They turn mechanical energy into electrical energy -- electricity.
 The process starts with the engine.
 It powers the serpentine and drive belts, which run pulleys that turn rotor shafts.
 These shafts turn sets of magnets on coils, and this generates AC power.
 The power goes to a rectifier, which converts it to DC power.
 This is what turns on the many systems throughout a vehicle that run on electricity.

-If you have these problems, diagnose them by doing an inspection and running a charging system test.
-To figure out when to replace your alternator, consult your owner's manual.
-You usually do it every 80,000 to 150,000 miles, or about every 7 years.
-For your Honda, a genuine OEM alternator will fit best.
+See such symptoms, and you should run an inspection and charging system test.
+When to replace your alternator, your owner's manual will tell you.
+It's usually every 80,000 to 150,000 miles, or about every 7 years.
+When you buy a new one for your Honda, choose genuine OEM.

 No results found for "alternators".
 Here are some helpful search tips: